andrewt0301/static-analysis-course/docs/cpp_candidate_test.md

 * A checker template and all related files can be generated with a Python script (see the references).
 * A custom AST matcher may help simplify your code (see the reference and examples of existing matchers).
-* The `EvaluateAsInt` method of the [Expr](https://clang.llvm.org/doxygen/classclang_1_1Expr.html) class can help to know the expression value (it is constant).
+* The `EvaluateAsInt` method of the [Expr](https://clang.llvm.org/doxygen/classclang_1_1Expr.html) class can help to know the expression value (if it is constant).
 * It can be useful to execute Clang matchers in `clang-query` before starting coding.
 * Build Clang (it takes time!) with this command (Linux), specify your installation folder:
   ```